prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 The Court may at any time, on the application of a party or of its own  motion, after giving the parties an opportunity to be heard, decide that there exists an absolute bar to proceeding with an action, for example because of the application of the principle of res judicata .

-###### Rule 363 - Orders dismissing manifestly inadmissi ble claims
+###### Rule 363 - Orders dismissing manifestly inadmissible claims

 1. Orders under Rules 360, 361 and 362 shall be taken by the panel upon the recommendation of the judge-rapporteur.

 2. Where the decision is taken by the Court of First Instance pursuant to Rules  360, 361 and 362 it is a final decision within the meaning of Rule 220.1(a).